 Hillcroft’s Respite Services are coordinated by Residential Program Supervisors and are provided by direct support professionals (DSP’s) who receive initial and ongoing training including:

 - Positive Behavior Supports,

 - Individualized participant training, 24-Hours of job shadowing with a previously trained staff member,

 - And quarterly Behavior Management training for staff who provide support to participants receiving Behavior Support Services.

-If interested in learning more about Hillcroft’s Respite Services, please contact:
+If interested in learning more about Hillcroft’s Residential Services, contact: